Turbul3nce/Bad-USB-Scripts/README.md

 # Bad-USB-Scripts

-# Various Ducky scripts for Bad USBs for pentesting or administrative tasks.
+# Various Ducky scripts for Bad USBs
+# Can be used for pentesting or administrative tasks.